flare-foundation/ftso-v2-example-value-provider/README.md

 docker run --rm -it --publish "0.0.0.0:3101:3101" ghcr.io/flare-foundation/ftso-v2-example-value-provider
 ```

 This will start the service on port `3101`.
+You can find the API spec at: http://localhost:3101/api-doc.

 ## Obtaining Feed Values